chrisdickinson/neversaw.us/content/drafts/understanding-wasm-pt-3.md

 (Rancher), or combinations of the two (`podman`.)

-Containers rely on kernel support: on operating systems that don't support namespaces and cgroups, like macOS, containers are typically run in a virtual machine process.
+Containers rely on kernel support: on operating systems that don't support namespaces and cgroups containers are typically run in a virtual machine process.
 Windows supports containers natively through a `hcsshim` runtime that provides namespace and cgroup support through Window's native Host Compute Service.
-(TKTK: this might form the basis of Window's WSL2 support: double-check!)
+Apple's macOS, however, runs docker containers by spinning up a virtualized Linux host to run a Docker daemon and container processes.

 While the Docker/OCI containerization model is ubiquitous today, the capabilities underpinning it have a much longer history.